expatjournal-pt-042219/bw-pt-expatJournal-BE/exPatDocumentation.md

   }
 ```

-- A photo has this basic format:
+- A user photo has this basic format:

 ```js
   {